 Financial Aid Process

-Students attending Martinsburg College may qualify for need based grants and/or student loans for eligible programs.
+Students attending Martinsburg College may qualify for need-based grants.

 Types of Federal Student Aid Available